 - 1. Perform this maneuver so that recovery takes place at or above 4,000 AGL. - 2.
 Complete CRAGS. - 3.
 Reduce power to idle while raising the nose of the aircraft to an attitude which will induce a stall. - a.
 Turn the carburetor heat ON. - 4.
 At the buffet: - a.
-Apply full rudder in the direction of the desired rotation.. - b.
-Apply full opposite aileron - c.
-Apply full up elevator. - d.
+Apply full rudder in the direction of the desired rotation. - b.
+Apply full up elevator. - c.
 Ensure that the throttle is at idle. - 5.
 At the completion of three full rotations: - a.
 Ensure that the throttle is at idle. - b.
 Neutralize the ailerons. - c.
 Apply and HOLD full rudder opposite of the direction of rotation. - d.
 Move the control wheel briskly forward just enough to break the stall. - e.
 Hold these control inputs until the rotation stops. - f.
 As the rotations stops, neutralize the rudder and make a smooth recovery from the resulting dive. - 6.
-After the completion of the maneuver, increase power to 2200 RPM, turn the carburetor heat OFF, and trim the aircraft for cruise.
+After the completion of the maneuver, increase power to 2300 RPM, turn the carburetor heat OFF, and trim the aircraft for cruise.